Kepler-80: Planetary system

 The exoplanets around Kepler-80 were discovered and observed using the Kepler Space Telescope.
 This telescope uses the so called transit method, where the planets move in between the star and the Earth and thereby dim the light of the star as seen from the Earth.
 By using photometry the transit of a planet in front of its star can be seen as a dip in the light curve of the star.
 After the initial discovery the five innermost planets have all been confirmed through additional investigations.
 Kepler-80b and Kepler-80c were both confirmed in 2013 based on their transit-timing variation (TTV).
 Kepler-80d and Kepler-80e were validated in 2014 based on statistical analysis of the Kepler data.
 Finally the innermost planet, Kepler-80f was confirmed in 2016.

 All six known planets in the Kepler-80 system orbit very close to the star, and their distances to the star (the semi-major axes are all smaller than 0.2 AU).
 For comparison the planet in the Solar System closest to the star, Mercury, has a semi major axis of 0.389 AU, and so the entire known system of Kepler-80 can lie within the orbit of Mercury.
 This makes Kepler-80 a very compact system and it is one of many STIP's (Systems with Tightly-packed Inner Planets) that have been discovered by the Kepler telescope.

 In 2014, the dynamical simulation shown what the Kepler-80 planetary system have likely to undergone a substantial inward migration in the past, producing an observed pattern of lower-mass planets on tightest orbits.

 Orbital resonance

+The system Kepler-80 has orbits locked in a trio of three-body mean-motion orbital resonances; between Kepler-80 d, e, and b; between Kepler-80 e, b, and c; and between Kepler-80 b, c, and g.
+Interestingly, no two-body resonances have been found to exist in this system.

-Kepler-80 d, e, b, c and g have orbits locked in a resonance.
-While their periods are in a ~ 1.000: 1.512: 2.296: 3.100: 4.767 ratio, in a frame of reference that rotates with the conjunctions this reduces to a ratio of 4:6:9:12:18.
+While Kepler-80 d, e, b, c and g's periods are in a ~ 1.000: 1.512: 2.296: 3.100: 4.767 ratio, in a frame of reference that rotates with the conjunctions this reduces to a ratio of 4:6:9:12:18.
 Conjunctions of d and e, e and b, b and c, and c and g occur at relative intervals of 2:3:6:6 in a pattern that repeats about every 191 days.
-Librations of possible three-body resonances have amplitudes of only about 3 degrees, and modeling indicates the resonant system is stable to perturbations.
+Modeling indicates the resonant system is stable to perturbations.
 Triple conjunctions do not occur.